ocetnik/react-native-background-timer/README.md

 Emit event periodically (even when app is in the background).

 ## Installation
-- `npm i react-native-background-timer --save`
+- `yarn add react-native-background-timer`
 - `react-native link`

 ### Installation using CocoaPods on iOS
-- `npm i react-native-background-timer --save`
+- `yarn add react-native-background-timer`
 - add the following to your Podfile: `pod 'react-native-background-timer', :path => '../node_modules/react-native-background-timer'`

 ## Usage Crossplatform